 Personal documents: Degree or Master Certificate, PHDs or Diploma Qualifications or other Academic Reports, National Police Chiefs' Council (NPCC) or Disclosure Scotland etc.

 Business documents: Certificate of Incorporation, Power of Attorney, Tax Returns, Partnership Agreement, VAT Certificate, Company Registers, or Certificate of Name Change etc.

-If I live in England, can my documents be legalised and authenticated by Chinese General Consulate in Edinburgh?
+If I live in England or abroad, can my documents be legalised and authenticated by Chinese General Consulate in Scotland?

 Yes certainly.
-There is no jurisdiction for documents to be legalised in Edinburgh whether you live in Scotland, Northern Ireland, England or Wales, even documents can also be authenticated in Edinburgh if you live in oversea like China, USA, Canada, Malaysia etc as long as this is an UK document.
+There is no jurisdiction for documents to be authenticated in Edinburgh whether you live in Scotland, Northern Ireland, England or Wales.
+Even UK documents can also be authenticated here if you live in oversea like China, EU countries, USA, Canada, Australia, New Zealand, Malaysia etc.

 Three main steps for your consideration:

 Step 1) Notarisation: A personal or business document should be certified by an UK (Edinburgh) notary public firstly.

 Step 2) Legalised by FCO (an apostille certificate): The Legalisation office of British Foreign and Commonwealth Office (FCO) must legalise the signature, stamp or seal of a British public official such as a solicitor, a notary public, a registrar and an official of chamber of commerce.